facebook/react-native-website/docs/accessibilityinfo.md

 static isGrayscaleEnabled()
 ```

-Query whether grayscale is currently enabled.
+**iOS-Only.** Query whether grayscale is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when grayscale is enabled and `false` otherwise.

 ### `isInvertColorsEnabled()`